-No Cash is Accepted on Site, you may pay by check - please make it payable to Temple University with Ambler Arboretum in the Memo or online using this link:
+No Cash is Accepted on Site, you may pay by check or credit card.
+Checks may be made payable to Temple University with Ambler Arboretum Tour written in the memo section.

 The following guided tour options are available:

 Native Plants Walk – A guided walk through the gardens highlighting the native trees, shrubs and perennials with seasonal interest.

 Resilient Plants – The plants that have proven to be able to stand up to tough conditions – deer, drought etc. – in the Ambler Arboretum.

 General Garden Tour – An overview of the Ambler Arboretum and its history and a stop into many of the garden spaces.